In societies with high levels of corruption, inefficient resource allocation often leads to a lack of funding for

-From an economic perspective, the latest Positive Peace Index found the 50 countries that improved the Low Levels of Corruption pillar between 2005 and 2017 had a 1.95 percentage point higher GDP per capita growth than those where corruption became worse.
+From an economic perspective, the 2018 Positive Peace Index found the 50 countries that improved the Low Levels of Corruption pillar between 2005 and 2017 had a 1.95 percentage point higher GDP per capita growth than those where corruption became worse.

 Corruption inhibits transparency, increases transaction costs and lowers business efficiency, which are factors that establish hurdles to domestic and foreign investment.
 Often foreigners seeking to invest in emerging countries face the challenge of dealing with officials demanding bribes.

 On a global scale, levels of corruption have increased.

 However, overall Positive Peace, including all eight pillars, has improved by 2.4 per cent globally over the last 12 years.